WWII US Army Air Forces Weather Paratroopers - Where it all started for the Grey Berets

 Special Operations volunteers served in both the European and Pacific theaters of war with the Secret Intelligence (SI) section of the Office of Strategic Services (OSS), a multi-service intelligence organization.
 All of these men received specialized training from the OSS and attended British Parachute school.

-• In Europe, 19th Weather Squadron Parachute Detachment personnel operated behind the lines in Nazi-occupied Yugoslavia and at OSS HQ in Bari, Italy
+- In Europe, 19th Weather Squadron Parachute Detachment personnel operated behind the lines in Nazi-occupied Yugoslavia, at the forward Allied base on the Croatian island of Vis, and at OSS HQ in Bari, Italy.
+Three OSS weather teams jumped into Yugoslavia in 1944:

-• In the Pacific, 10th Weather Squadron personnel operated behind the lines in Japanese-occupied Burma, and at OSS HQ in Kandy, Ceylon
+- In the Pacific, 10th Weather Squadron personnel operated behind the lines in Japanese-occupied Burma, and at OSS HQ in Kandy, Ceylon (modern day Sri Lanka)

 On the conventional Airborne side of the house in Europe, volunteers served as Paratroopers and Glidermen with both the 82nd and 101st Airborne Divisions

-Four weather observers jumped and rode gliders into Normandy
+Four weather observers jumped or rode gliders into Normandy

-• Airborne Paratrooper S/Sgt Chuck Straub and Airborne Gliderman Cpl Warren Wolf served with the 101st
+- Airborne Paratrooper S/Sgt Chuck Staub and Airborne Gliderman Cpl Warren Wolf served with the 101st

 RESPECT THE LEGACY